- 2003 - Thomas McKenna, kit #6419, is the first person with Colla DNA to be tested by FTDNA: 25-marker STR test

 - 2011 - The DF21 SNP discovered, downstream of L21

-- 2011 - 7th International DNA conference - Peter and Tom attended; Peter gave presentation: Houston Slides, November 2011
+- 2011 - 7th International DNA conference - Peter Biggins and Tom Roderick attend; Peter presents: Houston Slides, November 2011

 - 2013 - Clan Colla Z3000 SNP discovered downstream of DF21 in March as a result of Big Y testing at FTDNA

-- 2014 - Alex Williamson started his Big Tree in April and included Clan Colla
+- 2014 - Alex Williamson starts his Big Tree in April and includes Clan Colla

 Data on the growth of Clan Colla project membership can be found at Men with Clan Colla Y-DNA.

 As of August 2022, 368 Clan Colla testers had done Big Y testing at FTDNA.
 This has made it possible for Alex Williamson and FTDNA to construct a tree of SNPs downstream of Z3000.
 For a summary of the latest version of this tree, see: Major Names and Surnames of Clan Colla.
 For the full tree, see Clan Colla Big Y SNP Tree.